celsodasecond/todo-mngt-backend/README.md

 ## What is this Project ?

 The concept behind this app is to study Spring Boot with Spring Web, Lombok, Spring Data JPA, and Spring Security.
+This project also utilized [Model Mapper](https://modelmapper.org/getting-started/) to convert JPA Entity to DTO.

 ## Want to get the boilerplate ?